Pakistani craft

+Pakistani craft (پاکستانی دستکاری) has a rich history and deep-rooted tradition.
+It involves the creation, design, and shaping of objects by hand or with simple tools, selecting the artisanal sills of Pakistani people.
+Typically crafted by individuals, groups, or independent artisans, this age-old practice employs traditional materials like brass, wood, clay, textiles, paper, and embroidery.
+Popular techniques include stone carving, working with sandstone and onyx, metalwork, pottery, and the intricate art of Ajrak, all contributing to Pakistan's vibrant handicraft culture.

 History

 Pakistan has a diverse history of handicrafts.
 The entire timeline of its culture was studied through ages.
-However, it lacks actual dates and origin despite flourishing the great Indus Valley civilisation through Pakistan.
+However, it lacks actual dates and origin despite flourishing the great Indus Valley Civilisation through Pakistan.
 On the other hand, experts claim that 80% of South Asian craftsmanship are still found in Pakistan, and the former craftsmen were mostly from the different regions of the country.
 People of Karachi used to sell "jewellery, ornaments, textiles, furniture, leather goods" and other handmade items in markets that gives an impression of its historical existence.

 Crafts

 Multan is one of the oldest regions in Pakistan where artisans create or decorate objects traditionally.
 Camel skin is used to produce camel-lamps, whereas camel bone is used to produce jewellery and decorative pieces.
 Wood crafts and blue pottery are commonly used by the artisans.
 "Multani Khussa", a type of shoes is created by crafting leather.
 Hyderabad, Sindh is particularly producing wooden furniture, sports goods and embroidery items.

 The artisans of Sillanwali town of Punjab, Pakistan produce several type of jars which are created from wooden candy and other traditional containers.
 Unlike other cities of Pakistan, it is known for woodwork handicrafts.

 Matki earthen pot is one of the handicrafts of Pakistan, especially in Rawalpindi and Islamabad are the main regions in country where people use and craft "matki" pots.

 The traditional blankets or textiles are mainly created by Sindhi artisans.
 They use simple tools to produce Ralli quilt.

-Pakistani clay moulding dates back to British raj when some of its regions, especially "Leh Nullah" artisan used to create clay utensils.
+Pakistani clay moulding dates back to British Raj] when some of its regions, especially "Leh Nullah" artisan used to create clay utensils.
 However, this tradition in modern-era has been disappeared.
 Before the Partition of India, people used to produce and sell clay utensils at the banks of river "Leh Nullah".
 Most of artisans were Hindus who later left the country and migrated to India.